Cillers-com/bluetext/code-gen-modules/boilerplate.md

 The boilerplate module:
 1. Downloads the specified Git repository using `git clone --depth 1`
 2. Copies all files (including hidden files) to the target path
-3. Excludes the `.git` directory from the copy
+3. Explicitly removes the `.git` directory and all git-related files (`.gitignore`, `.gitattributes`, `.gitmodules`, `.gitkeep`)
+4. Removes README and LICENSE files from the root directory
-4. Cleans up temporary files
+5. Cleans up temporary files

 ## Prerequisites